-In this application note, we developed a new method using the same column but with different mobile phase (eluent) conditions that are typical for both the column and IC methods with carbonate/bicarbonate eluents.
-The fluoride peak is still away from the water dip (column void volume), and phosphate elutes within 10 min.
+In this application note, we developed a new method using the same mobile phase as the USP monograph method.
 The method was validated for separation, calibration range, accuracy, and precision.
-The fluoride in three commercially available mouth rinse products was determined and compared with the labeled value.
+The fluoride amounts in three commercially available mouth rinse products were determined and compared with the labeled value.